PhillipDaum/PhillipDaum/readme.md

 - LaTeX

 ## About Me
-🎨 Artist and former elementary school art teacher turned developer, blending creativity and technology.
+🎨 Artist and former elementary school art teacher (Agile inspired classroom management for the win!) turned developer, blending creativity and technology.
 Skilled in JavaScript, HTML, CSS, React, and Linux, I enjoy building functional, user-centered websites and thrive in collaborative, innovative environments.
-- Agile inspired classroom management for the win!
+With a knack for leveraging generative AI, I accelerate the development process, transforming project ideas into functional apps quickly and efficiently.

 📈 Passionate about exploring the intersection of natural death and technology, with a growing interest in Web3, decentralized identity, and developing dApps focused on post-mortem asset management.